Honey Ginger Shrimp Stir fry Recipe

 - Sesame Oil – Most Asian foods use sesame oil.
 Adding just a few drops of this can really give your stir-fry an authentic flavor.
 It also has a long shelf life, so it will last in the pantry for a long time.

-- Clean, vein, shell, and pat dry the shrimps.
-Cut the peppers into long ¼ inch strips - and set aside.
-Dice the tofu into long thin pieces similar to the peppers.
+- Clean, vein, shell, and pat dry the shrimp.
+Cut the peppers into long ¼ inch strips and set aside.
+Dice the tofu into long, thin pieces similar to the peppers.

-Tip - Keeping the tails on the shrimps looks more presentable for serving but it's a personal choice. - Combine all sauce ingredients in the small bowl - and set aside.
+Pro tip – Keeping the tails on the shrimps looks more presentable for serving, but it’s a personal choice. - Combine all sauce ingredients in the small bowl, and set aside.

-Tip - Cornstarch will set to the bottom of the sauce so you will need to mix it again before adding it to the pan. - Heat the wok on high and add one tablespoon of cooking oil.
-Add the shrimps and stir fry for 3 minutes until they turn pink and almost cooked.
-Remover from the pan and set aside.
+Pro tip – Cornstarch will settle to the bottom of the sauce, so you will need to mix it again before adding it to the pan. - Heat the wok on high and add one tablespoon of cooking oil.
+Add the shrimp and stir-fry for 3 minutes until they turn pink and are almost cooked.
+Remove from the pan and set aside.

-Tip - We remove the shrimps from the pan now so we don't overcook and make them rubbery. - To the same wok, add another tablespoon of oil and lightly brown the tofu on all sides - remove and set aside.
+Pro tip – We now remove the shrimp from the pan so we don’t overcook and make them rubbery. - To the same wok, add another tablespoon of oil and lightly brown the tofu on all sides – remove and set aside.

-Tip - Don't be afraid to let the tofu caramelize on all sides.
-We take the tofu out as it can break when stir-frying. - Next, add another tablespoon of oil to the wok - saute ginger, garlic.
+Pro tip – Don’t be afraid to let the tofu caramelize on all sides.
+We take the tofu out as it can break when stir-frying. - Next, add another tablespoon of oil to the wok and sauté the ginger and garlic.
 Then, add the bell peppers.
 Stir-fry for two minutes on high.

-- Return the tofu and shrimps back to the pan along with the sauce and green onions.
+- Return the tofu and shrimp to the pan with the sauce and green onions.
 Stir-fry for two minutes until everything is well combined.

 - Enjoy!